-The following battery charging instructions apply only to the installation of a sealed battery.
+The following battery charging instructions apply only to the installation of a maintenance-free battery.
 Read all instructions before proceeding with the installation of this battery.

-The sealed battery is already filled with electrolyte and has been sealed and fully charged at the factory.
-Never pry the sealing strip off or add any other fluid to this battery.
+The maintenance-free battery is already filled with electrolyte and has been fully charged at the factory.
+Never pry the battery caps off or add any other fluid to this battery.

-A sealed battery must always be maintained with a full charge.
-Since the battery is sealed and the sealing strip cannot be removed, you must use a voltmeter or multimeter to measure DC voltage.
+Always keep a maintenance-free battery fully charged.
+Since the battery caps cannot be removed, you must use a voltmeter or multimeter to measure DC voltage.

-WARNING!
 An overheated battery may explode, causing severe injury or death.
 Always watch charging times carefully.
 Stop charging if the battery becomes very warm to the touch.
 Allow it to cool before resuming charging.